nf-core/mag/docs/usage.md

 MetaBAT2 is run by default with a fixed seed within this pipeline, thus producing reproducible results.

+To allow also reproducible bin QC with BUSCO, the parameter `--save_busco_reference` can be used to store the reference database.
+This may be useful since BUSCO datasets are frequently updated and old versions do not always remain accessible.

 ## Core Nextflow arguments

 > **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).